This article uses user pi to install Docker and Mosquitto.

 Update the Mosquitto config file with the path to the password file (add the following line to the file):

-Mosquitto must be stopped during editing the config file.
+Mosquitto must be stopped during editing the config file.sudo docker stop mosquitto

 sudo nano /docker/mosquitto/config/mosquitto.conf